 - the insured redesignates the former spouse as the beneficiary after the rendition of the divorce decree; or

-An ex-spouse will not be able to collect on the pre-divorce life insurance policy unless they meet one of the three preceding criteria.
+An ex-spouse will not collect on the pre-divorce life insurance policy unless they meet one of the three preceding criteria.

-Instead, according to Texas Family Code §9.301 Section (b), the proceeds of the policy are payable to the named alternative beneficiary or, if there is not a named alternative beneficiary, to the estate of the insured.
+Instead, according to Texas Family Code §9.301 Section (b), the policy proceeds are payable to the named alternative beneficiary or, if there is not a named alternative beneficiary, to the insured's estate.

-Keep in mind that if the insurance company is not informed that the parties have divorced and the ex-spouse should not be paid the benefits, it is possible the insurance company may pay the former spouse.
-In such a case, it could be costly and difficult to recover the money.
+If the insurance company is not informed that the parties have divorced and the ex-spouse should not be paid the benefits, the insurance company may pay the former spouse.
+It could be costly and difficult to recover the money in such a case.

-The best thing to do after your divorce would be to contact your life insurance company and to update the beneficiary designations on retirement plans, life insurance policies, annuities, survivor’s benefits, and all similar benefit plans.
+After your divorce, the best thing to do would be to contact your life insurance company and update the beneficiary designations on retirement plans, life insurance policies, annuities, survivor's benefits, and all similar benefit plans.

-Alternatively, if the insured has passed away, then one thing that can be done to stop an insurance company from paying a former spouse after the death of an insured is to give written notice by certified mail to the insurer at its home office that the designation of the former spouse is not valid under the Texas Family Code §9.301.
+Alternatively, suppose the insured has passed away.
+In that case, one thing that can be done to stop an insurance company from paying a former spouse after the death of an insured is to give written notice by certified mail to the insurer at its home office that the designation of the former spouse is not valid under the Texas Family Code §9.301.

-In the husband’s case, he could either have made sure a provision was placed in the divorce decree designating him as a beneficiary of the insurance policy.
-Alternatively, after the divorce, he could have beneficiary re-designated as a beneficiary.
+In the husband's case, he could either have made sure a provision was placed in the divorce decree designating him as a beneficiary of the insurance policy.
+Alternatively, after the divorce, he could have the beneficiary redesigned as a beneficiary.

-The internet is a great source for referencing information, learning a new recipe, and updating your friends on the latest and greatest coffee shop in town.
+The internet is an excellent source for referencing information, learning a new recipe, and updating your friends on the latest and greatest coffee shop in town.
 However, it's been my experience that looking for answers to your divorce problems online is not only a potential mistake but a costly one as well.

-A situation that is familiar enough begins with the parties to a divorce striking a deal between themselves to file for an "uncontested" divorce.
-They've agreed to their terms and just want to make things official with the court.
+A familiar situation begins with the parties to a divorce striking a deal between themselves to file for an "uncontested" divorce.
+They've agreed to their terms and want to make things official with the court.

-What often ends up happening is that the parties fail to consider a potential issue with custody of their child(ren), or a debt that is not transferred correctly to the other spouse.
-Being able to get some advice from an attorney on these sorts of subjects has the potential to impact you and your spouse in a positive fashion.
+The parties often fail to consider a potential issue with custody of their child(ren) or a debt that is not transferred correctly to the other spouse.
+Getting some advice from an attorney on these sorts of subjects can potentially positively impact you and your spouse.

-A lot of times, these quick and easy divorce websites are selling you the same forms you may be able to get for free from your local district clerk.
+Often, these quick and easy divorce websites are selling you the exact forms you may be able to get for free from your local district clerk.
 That's not even considering the advice and counsel that a licensed and experienced attorney can provide you on completing the initial court filings.